History of ACC Liverpool

 Plans for developing under-used land at Liverpool’s Kings Dock first emerged in early 2000.
 Initial reviews considered a range of options for the site and a concert arena and convention centre facility was identified as most likely to make the biggest impact on employment, the local economy and Liverpool's national profile.
 Plans were drawn up for the facility's construction, and in May 2005 Bob Prattey was recruited as The ACC Liverpool Group's Chief Executive to lead the building of the team to manage, market and operate the new centre.

 ACC Liverpool was identified as key to boosting Liverpool's image as a city in which to live, work and invest.
 We play a key role in the city's economic growth, actively supporting Liverpool, Merseyside and Northwest-based employees, businesses and supplier base.
 In our first year alone, we hosted more than 200 events and 618,000 delegates, and made an economic contribution to Liverpool City region of more than £200 million.
-Since opening, we have attracted more than 6.4 million visitors to 3,400 live event days across our entire site and generated £1.4bn in economic benefit for the local economy.
+Since opening, we have attracted more than 6.6 million visitors to over 3,500 events across our entire site and generated £1.5bn in economic benefit for the local economy.

 The Labour Party annual conference, BBC Worldwide Showcase, the Royal College of Nursing Congress and the Liberal Democrats spring and annual conferences have all appeared at The ACC Liverpool Group.
 Revo (previously known as BCSC / British Council of Shopping Centres) and the National Cancer Research Institute have already been with us more than once.
 They appreciate all that The ACC Liverpool Group has to offer and have made us their venue of choice for their major events.
 Read our event case studies here.